Universal Life Insurance: Everything You Need to Know

 Guaranteed Universal Life

-If you want a policy that is guaranteed for as long as you live, a guaranteed universal life insurance (GUL) policy is a great choice.
+A guaranteed universal life insurance (GUL) policy is a great choice if you want a policy that provides lifelong protection.
 While we’re big believers in term life insurance, there are times when a GUL may be a better option for you.

 With GUL, the premium you pay and the death benefit you receive is guaranteed to age 120 with most companies.
 You won’t outlive this policy if you pay your premiums on time.